exeme-project/exeme-lang/docs/design/packages/README.md

 ## Implicit Package Declaration

 If a file does not contain a package declaration, it is implicitly declared to be the root package.
 The root package contains the code that will be executed when the program is run.
 The **`main.exl`** file is the entry point of the program.

+> [!NOTE]\
+> Trying to import the root package, or trying to run a non-root package will result in an error.